bradylangdale/Chromatose/README.md

 Your job is to kill as many enemies as possible, every time you kill one, it will drop a crystal that you can use to replenish that color.

-The game's enemy count scales as your score increases, How long can you survive?
+The game's enemy count and damage scales as your score increases, How long can you survive?